Niuxf16/Ptcluster/README.md

 # Ptcluster
-Site recognitioon for Pt cluster
+Site recognition and Symmetry test for Pt cluster.